 What to expect from your home inspection.

 Purchasing a home is a large investment for many Canadians.
-As such, it is important to familiarize yourself with all of the activities related to buying a house so that you are able to make an informed choice.
+As such, it is important to familiarize yourself with all the activities related to buying a house so that you can make an informed choice.
 Many people have their home inspected as part of the home buying process.
-By having your inspection performed by a TICAD professional, you will receive the valuable information you require to aid you in making a sound and educated home buying decision.
+By having your inspection performed by a TICAD professional you will receive the information you require to aid you in making a sound and educated home buying decision.

 What should you expect from a TICAD Residential Home Inspection?

 A TICAD Residential Inspection takes three to four hours to complete, depending on the size and complexity of the home.
 The inspection includes a non-intrusive visual inspection of the systems and components found within the home, meaning they will be observed for their correct function and operability.
 Your TICAD inspector is not expected to displace flooring and tiling or check water or air samples.
 We cannot look through walls, predict future performance or estimate life spans on a home.